All tortoises are turtles, but not all turtles are tortoises.

 - Upon reaching maturity, adult turtles migrate from their developmental areas to their mating grounds.

 - Female turtles swim back to the beach on which they were born to lay eggs every 2 to 3 years, while males migrate annually from the mating areas to the feeding grounds.

-- Sea turtles have a very low natural survival rate: only 1 in 1,000 turtles will make it to adulthood.
+- Sea turtles have a very low natural survival rate: it is estimated that only 1 in 1000 hatchlings might make it to adulthood.

 - Marine turtles may display multiple paternities and a single clutch of eggs may have as many as five fathers.
 This is due to the ability of female turtles to store sperm in their oviducts until ovulation.

 Scientists are still unsure exactly where turtle hatchlings spend the first few months or years of their life.
 Hatchlings probably enter an oceanic phase after leaving their nesting beach.
 They find shelter in mats of algae, floating passively in major current systems (or gyres), and feed on the surface on pelagic vegetation and animals.
 After one to ten years in the oceanic zone, some species of turtles retreat to coastal areas where they forage and grow until maturity.